wix-playground/wix-webdriver-manager/README.md

+---
 # Wix Webdriver Manager

 Simple and powerful tool to manage (launching, closing) browsers for testing.

+---
 ## Features

 * Run all main browsers
-* Run browsers locally, remotely or in cloud services
+* Run browsers locally, remotely or in cloud services (SauceLabs, BrowserStack)
 * Re-use the same browser for all tests without re-starting it (Recycled WebDriver Strategy)
 * Run mobile browsers on iOS / Android (Appium Support)
 * Configure WebDriver as much as possible for your projects and needs

+---
 ## Installation

 ```xml